nickbrandt/GitLab/doc/user/project/releases/index.md

 At the moment, you can create Release entries via the [Releases API](../../../api/releases/index.md);
 we recommend doing this as one of the last steps in your CI/CD release pipeline.

+If desired, it is still possible to [add release notes to Git tags](releases.md).

 ## Getting started with Releases

 Start by giving a [description](#release-description) to the Release and